• Developer guide

 import sys

-# Replace name with your organization
+# Replace placeholders with your information

-ORGANIZATION_NAME = "imply"
+ORGANIZATION_NAME = "example"

 # Supply the API key in the following string variable.